Donate now

 The difference you make

-Thanks to the support of brilliant people like you, our lifeboat crews aided an average of 29 people a day in 2023.
-Our lifeguards aided 19,979 people.
+Thanks to the support of brilliant people like you, our lifeboat crews and lifeguards aided an average of 69 people each day in 2024.

 The seas, beaches and waterways watched over by our lifesavers are enjoyed by millions of people every year.
 But the water remains an unpredictable environment that can catch people out.
 People will always need our help and – thanks to you – we will always be there to answer that call.